sspans/ladvd/README.md

 It can run in `daemon' mode, logging to syslog, or in the foreground, logging to stderr.

+To prepare for building ladvd, first run "autoreconf -fi", this will create the configure script and makefiles needed to compile ladvd.
+This will only work if autoconf, automake, pkgconfig and libtool are installed.
+Feel free to skip this step when building from a release tarball.

-To install ladvd, first run the "configure" script.
+To build ladvd, first run the "configure" script.
 This will create a Makefile and config.h appropriate for your system.
-Then type "make" and "make install".
+Then type "make" and optionally "make install".

 BUG REPORTS